and-yiannis/soscs/Git.rst

 :code:`git push origin --delete serverfix`
     * deletes serverfix online

+:code:`git fetch`
+    * Downloads objects and references from the repository

-:code:`git fetch -p origin`
+:code:`git fetch -p` or :code:`--prune`
-    * When user1 deletes a branch online, this might still appear in the pointers of user2.
-In this case, user2 can prune the local "cache" of remote branches using the above.
+    * When a branch is deleted on the server, it might still appear in the pointers of the local repository.
+Pruning removes these references.

 Rebasing